 The ELD is not just a time log, however, according to the FMCSA.
 The ELD captures data on the following:

 - Date and Time

 - Vehicle miles and

 - The authenticated user, vehicle, and motor carrier

 As well as anything else that ensures that drivers comply with DOT rules.

 How Do ELD Devices Work?

 Therefore, you must get the type of system that would best reflect the operations of your fleet.
-Both types of ELDs record information that comes from the truck’s engine components.
+Both types of ELDs also record information that comes from the truck’s engine components.

 Dedicated ELD Units

-The key here is making sure the right amount of cloud space exists so that the data can get sent where it needs to go as quickly as it is needed.
+The key here is making sure the right amount of cloud space exists so that the data can get sent as quickly as needed.